whitneyburton/portfolios/README.markdown

   * how has your posse experience helped you grow as a professional?

 * Non evaluated projects: Sinatra CRUD, Tool Chest, Mix Master
+ * Include what you learned/took away fromt he project.
 * Peer evaluated projects:  Rails Mini Project
+ * Include what you implemented for the extension day.
+And include a short description of what you built and what you took away/learned from this project.
-* Evaluated projects: Traffic Spy, Little Shop
+* Evaluated projects: Rush Hour, Little Shop
 * Assessments: mid-module, final

 ### Module 3